 To support Phase 1 of the program described in Section ‘A Time line of Measurements’ NASA should continue to support measurements of CMB polarization and analysis of the Planck data.
 While the cost scale for today’s instruments, which contain kilo-pixel detector arrays, has increased, the annual APRA funding has not.
 The same funding levels that used to support experiments with a handful of pixels are now provided for considerably more sophisticated instruments.
 NASA should recognize this trend and adjust its funding levels for these instruments and for the development of their associated detector technologies.
 Modest near-term increase in funding through the APRA and SAT grants can make significant impact in advancing the state of knowledge.
 This is also the recommended course of action should the BICEP2 measurement turn out to be of galactic rather than cosmological origin.

-If new data indicate that the measurement is due to inflationary gravitational waves, then the scenario envisioned by the decadal panel has in fact been realized
+If new data indicate that the measurement is due to inflationary gravitational waves, then a scenario envisioned by the decadal panel has in fact been realized.
+For this case the panel states that a mid-decade survey panel would recommend whether to start a technology development program with a view to flying a space mission in the next decade.
+Therefore NASA should include the option of significantly increased funding for CMB B-mode technology program and mission development when it presents its array of options to the NRC for prioritization.

-and it would be appropriate for NASA to significantly increase its investments in measurements of CMB polarization.
 Data released within the next 6-12 months should advance our state of knowledge considerably.
-The rest of this discussion applies to the possibility that the measurement is of cosmological origin.

 ESA’s M4 cycle, with proposals due in early 2015, is the earliest opportunity for sizeable US participation in a CMB polarization space mission.
 There may also be collaborative opportunities with JAXA within the next two years.
 NASA should enable and support such collaborative activities.
 It should also maintain financial flexibility to participate in such internationally led mission as the dust settles on whether cosmological B-modes have been detected.

-Over the longer term NASA should initiate a new mission study.
+Over the longer term, and again assuming that evidence points to detection of the signature of inflation, NASA should initiate a new mission study.
 The charge for the mission study should include the following items:

 Determine the benefit of a space mission in comparison to a program of sub-orbital measurements, and quantify the science return from such a mission;